-The Palazzo Strozzi Foundation USA is proud to announce its annual Renaissance Essay Award competition for the 2016-2017 academic school year.
+The Palazzo Strozzi Foundation USA is proud to announce its annual Renaissance Essay Award competition for the 2017-2018 academic school year.
 This competition is open to all 11th grade students attending one of the participating high schools.
-Participants are required to select from one of the three essay topics as outlined below and develop an essay of approximately 1000 words.
-All three essay topics are assigned both required readings and optional readings.
-The readings purpose is to help students research and compose an essay addressing one of the three essay topics.
+Participants are required to select from one of the three essay questions as outlined below and develop an essay of approximately 1000 words.
+All three questions are assigned both required and optional readings.
+The readings purpose is to help students research and compose their essay.
 Completed essays will be submitted to the participating high schools appointed staff member.
 Please refer to the last page for information detailing the required formatting of submitted essays.

-Essays must be submitted to your school representative no later than these following dates:
+Essays must be submitted to your school representative no later than the following dates:

 New York City:

 - CSI High School for International Studies, Staten Island

 - DeWitt Clinton High School, Bronx